GUIDE ME

 • Advanced JDBC Concepts

-• Batch Processing: (Introduction to batch processing, Adding multiple queries to a batch, Executing batch updates for performance optimization)
+• Batch Processing: (Introduction to batch processing, Adding multiple queries to a batch)

 • Transaction Management